 The set of GP that governs security roles and user rights assignment is contained in Active Directory (AD), where all of your user authentication data resides.
 AD makes use of Domain Controllers (DC’s) to store this data: DC’s are not only located at your local site, but also at the data center and a secondary location.
 Information is being synchronized and reconciled constantly between the different machines in 20-minute intervals.

-Domain controllers communicate across sites via secure networks.
+Our IT managed services domain controllers communicate across sites via secure networks.
 IPSec Virtual Private Network (VPN) tunnels are established between sites.
 All communications are encrypted with the 3DES encryption protocol to ensure secure, authenticated data transfers between machines on either endpoint of the VPN tunnel.

-The Exchange servers that route email are also clustered.
+When outsourcing IT with xRM, the Exchange servers that route email are also clustered.
 In addition to server redundancy, backups are performed on the information store every two hours.
 Individual mailboxes each have a snapshot taken at each backup interval.
 Valid backups are stored for over six months.

 The information store data is physically housed within SCSI direct attached storage arrays.
 The arrays are clustered such that an entire array failure remains transparent to the end user.
 These arrays each comprise 15 SCSI hard disks segregated into multiple RAID 5 sets.